 Dental implants are replacement roots that are inserted inside your mouth to provide the foundation for the installation of new teeth that are tailor made to fit your mouth.
 These oral structures are often necessary for individuals who have lost teeth for any number of reasons.

-Oral care professionals opine that there are several benefits associated with receiving implants including;
+Oral care professionals opine that there are several benefits associated with receiving a dental implant including;

 Fixed, implanted teeth are often more comfortable than wearing dentures.